 The information on landings by species, catch areas, fishing effort and fishing capacity is given on level 3.
 All information concerning landing figures (tonnes by species) is given as census data, with 100% coverage as all landings or all fish sold in Denmark is reported to FD.
 Data on capacity and effort can be given for all Danish fishing vessels.
+Level of fuel consumption is collected under '12.
+Module J - Economic data on fishing vessels'.
+For the calculation of precision levels there are at the moment no agreed methods for calculating the precision levels for these parameters.

-DIFRES plans to use the common tool COST for calculating precision levels.
+DTU Aqua plans to use the common tool COST for calculating precision levels.
 Some temporary solutions have been developed for calculating precision until the COST tool can be used.